VNG

 VNG testing is used in two primary ways:

-2. Progress Monitoring — Tracks improvements in eye movement and balance function during rehabilitation.
+2. Progress Monitoring — Tracks granular, objective improvements in your eye movement and baseline balance function during rehabilitation.

-The procedure takes 45–90 minutes in a darkened room with lightweight goggles (non-invasive, safe for most patients).
-Mild temporary dizziness may occur but resolves quickly.
-It is a key objective tool in comprehensive care, combined with other assessments and clinical judgment.
+The procedure takes 45–90 minutes in a darkened room with comfortable, lightweight infrared goggles.
+Mild temporary dizziness may occur during parts of the test, but this is entirely expected and resolves quickly.
+It stands as a key objective tool in comprehensive care, combined with targeted patient assessments and clinical judgment.

 Benefits of Video Nystagmography (VNG) Testing